juicyllama/framework/common/docs/README.md

 https://github.com/orgs/juicyllama/projects/8/views/1?pane=issue&itemId=36729897
 :::

-[JuicyLlama](https://juicyllama.com) pride ourselves on delivering rapid development projects for our clients, we do this in part via our modular development framework.

 ::: tip
 We are often referred to as an application framework as we bridge the gap between development frameworks like [NestJs](https://nestjs.com/) and [Vue](https://vuejs.org) with the final applications users interact with.
 If you are not familiar with NestJS or Vue we recommend you read their documentation first.